 Printing from an iPhone (or iPad) is handled by iOS, which means printing should be, could be, might be, available anytime you need it.
-Turns out it doesn’t work everywhere; app developers have to do a bit of work to add the printing feature, and they haven’t all done it.
+Turns out it doesn’t work everywhere; app developers have to do a bit of work to add the printing feature, and not every app developer has done it.
 Nonetheless, a lot of iPhone apps can print, including:

 Here’s what you need in order to print from an iPhone.

 First, you need a printer, and the printer has to be available over the network.
 That means the printer has to be connected to the network either by WiFi or by an Ethernet cable.
 (Actually, there’s one more way that will work: printer connected to Mac via USB, and Printer Sharing turned on in the System Preferences/Sharing and also in System Preferences/Printers & Scanners.)
 Important: we are not trying to physically connect the iPhone and the printer.
 It’s all handled by the network.
 Also important: not every printer is going to work.
 If it says “AirPrint” on it, it will work.
 If not, it might still work.
 You can’t hurt anything by trying, so try.